Minnesota vs. Illinois NCAA Football Odds, Plays and Insights | November 6, 2021

 Minnesota Stats and Trends

-- Minnesota has played eight games, with five wins against the spread.
+- In Minnesota's eight games this season, it has five wins against the spread.

-- The Golden Gophers have been favored by 14.5 points or more two times this season and have not covered the spread in any of them.
+- This season, the Golden Gophers are winless ATS when entering a game as a favorite of 14.5 points or more.

-- Minnesota's games this year have gone over the total in four out of eight opportunities (50%).
+- Minnesota has eclipsed the over/under in 50% of its opportunities this year (four times over eight games with a set point total).

-- Minnesota is 4-2 against the spread and 5-1 overall in games when it puts up more than 23.3 points.
+- Minnesota is 4-2 against the spread and 5-1 overall in games when it records more than 23.3 points.

-- When Minnesota churns out more than 401.1 yards, the team is 3-1 against the spread and 3-1 overall.
+- In games that Minnesota churns out over 401.1 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Golden Gophers have turned the ball over eight times this season, four fewer than the Fighting Illini have forced (12).
+- The Golden Gophers have eight giveaways this season, while the Fighting Illini have 12 takeaways .

 - Find the latest spread and moneyline odds for Minnesota at SISportsbook.